open-rpc/website/public/assets/README.md

 # Assets Directory

-This directory contains static assets for the Open-RPC website.
+This directory contains static assets for the OpenRPC website.

 ## Directory Structure

 ### `/logos`

 Company logos for the "Used By" section on the landing page.

 - Format: SVG or PNG (recommended)
 - Size: 120x60px (or proportional)
 - Style: Should work on both light and dark backgrounds
 - Naming: Use kebab-case, e.g., `company-name.svg`

 ### `/sponsors`

 Sponsor logos displayed in the sponsors section.

 - Format: SVG or PNG (recommended)
 - Sizes:
   - Gold: 192x96px